 We do not have Internet back here, and phone service is solely by means of a cell signal half an hour away up the mountain, so you need to make arrangements for a visit well in advance.

 Staying here must be considered a privilege as we are not tourist oriented in any way.
-All arrangements need to be made through Patrick, and you can contact him as follows to discuss your requirements:
+All arrangements need to be made through our Facebook page located here:

 Back to Top of Page